-Other than as described below, there were no other material changes to our contractual obligations and commitments from those described under Management's Discussion and Analysis of Financial Condition and Results of Operations in the Annual Report on Form 10-K for the year ended
+Other than as described below, there were no other material changes to our contractual obligations and commitments from those described under Management's Discussion and Analysis of Financial Condition and Results of Operations in the Annual Report on Form 10-K for the year ended December 31, 2015.

-In October 2015, we signed a \$10.0 million Facility with Essex Capital Corporation (the "Lessor") to fund capital equipment needs.
-Under the Facility, the Lessor will fund capital equipment purchases presented.
+In October 2015, we signed the \$10.0 million Credit Facility with Essex Capital Corporation (the "Lessor") to fund capital equipment needs.
+Under the Credit Facility, the Lessor will fund capital equipment purchases presented.
 We will repay the amounts borrowed in 36 equal monthly installments from the date of the amount funded.
 At the end of the 36 month lease term, we have the option to (a) repurchase the leased equipment at the lesser of fair market value or 10% of the original equipment value, (b) extend the applicable lease for a specified period of time, which will not be less than one year, or (c) return the leased equipment to the Lessor.
+In April 2016, the we completed our initial draw under the Credit Facility of \$2.1 million and commenced repayment.